manassaloi/manassaloi.github.io/_posts/2020-03-08-on-twitter-fleets.markdown

 - Will fleets get users to post more?
 I am not sure.
 If it is about engagement of new users, then explaining value proposition of the Twitter product is much more important than shoving another feature down their throats.

-- Fleets mostly feels like something they are doing as pressure from Activist investors are raising for their failure to innovate on their product.
+- Fleets mostly feels like something they are doing as pressure from Activist investors is rising for their failure to innovate on their product.

 **Counter argument from other folks who replied on my tweet thread:**